Hanging Glass Walkway, Deloitte Building, London

-LGH provided an 8m x 2m CMOD110 lifting frame, fitted with special top slings to achieve the clearances required between the buildings, coupled with four 20t manual chain blocks to balance the load and achieve levelling before the lift.
+LGH provided Bronzeshield with an 8m x 2m CMOD110 lifting frame, fitted with special top slings to achieve the clearances required between the buildings, coupled with four 20t manual chain blocks to balance the load and achieve levelling before the lift.
 The total weight of the equipment used was 4.5t.

 Gary Joyice, Technical Sales Manager, LGH